 This unique incentive program will help support crop consultants who aspire to make pollinator habitat establishment a part of the professional services they offer.
 Incentive payments will go directly to the CCA/CPCC, and are independent of any other financial incentive programs used by their client.
 The farm owner/operator is free to utilize other incentive programs for the same pollinator habitat site as they desire.

 Consultants must provide, or secure via a third party, appropriate consultation to the farm operator or owner including site and seed mix selection, site preparation, seeding, and post-seeding management.
 A list of available resources is provided in the application form.
-Seeding must be completed in the spring or fall of 2019.
+Seeding must be completed in the fall of 2019.

 This program is made possible by funding to Sand County Foundation from the National Fish and Wildlife Foundation’s Monarch Butterfly and Pollinators Conservation Fund.